Documentation Index Fetch the complete documentation index at: https://docs.carbn.xyz/llms.txt

 Step 2: Register Your Webhook

 Once your endpoint is ready, register it with Carbn.
+You must specify both url and event_category.
 Important: Webhooks are created with status: "disabled" by default and must be enabled separately.

 curl --request POST \